thobbs/phpcassa/doc/index.rst

   The **phpcassa** API documentation.

 :doc:`troubleshooting`
-  Troubleshooting connection and other problems.
+  Troubleshooting connections and other problems.

 Help